 Eatonville in Orange County, Florida — The American South (South Atlantic)

 Topics.
-This historical marker is listed in these topic lists: African Americans • Arts, Letters, Music • Settlements & Settlers.
-A significant historical year for this entry is 1888.
+This historical marker is listed in these topic lists: African Americans • Settlements & Settlers.
+A significant historical date for this entry is August 18, 1887.

 Location.
-28° 37.091′ N, 81° 22.572′ W. Marker is in Eatonville, Florida, in Orange County.
-Marker is on Taylor Street south of East Kennedy Boulevard, on the left when traveling south.
+28° 37.109′ N, 81° 22.547′ W. Marker is in Eatonville, Florida, in Orange County.
+Marker is at the intersection of East Kennedy Boulevard and East Street, on the right when traveling east on East Kennedy Boulevard.
+Marker is attached to the base of a column.
 Touch for map.
-Marker is at or near this postal address: 11 Taylor Street, Maitland FL 32751, United States of America.
+Marker is at or near this postal address: 558 E Kennedy Blvd, Maitland FL 32751, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on February 16, 2012, by Glenn Sheffield of Tampa, Florida.
-This page has been viewed 888 times since then and 42 times this year.
-Photos: 1, 2, 3. submitted on February 16, 2012, by Glenn Sheffield of Tampa, Florida. • Craig Swain was the editor who published this page.
+This page was last revised on April 27, 2022.
+It was originally submitted on April 26, 2022, by Brandon D Cross of Flagler Beach, Florida.
+This page has been viewed 107 times since then and 25 times this year.
+Photos: 1, 2. submitted on April 26, 2022, by Brandon D Cross of Flagler Beach, Florida. • Bernard Fisher was the editor who published this page.